LapysDev/LapysJS/README.md

-- RULES
+# RULES

--- All resource files will be injected into the project.
+All resource files will be appended onto the project currently.